 - Lumps – Lumps can be a sign of a tumour.
 Feel your guinea pig’s coat gently for any lumps that your pet might have and take it to a vet if you find any.

 - Oozing or discharge from the nose – This can also be a sign of pneumonia, one of the most common causes of death in guinea pigs.

-If there are changes in these behaviours, then have it checked by your vet.
+If there are changes in these behaviors, then have them checked by your vet.
 Guinea pigs can hide sickness very well though so it is a good idea to let them have regular check-ups with a vet even if they don’t look sick.

-So, you followed these tips already, and you still don’t see your piggie popcorning?
+So, you followed these tips already, and you still don’t see your guinea pig popcorning?
 You’re not alone.
 Some guinea pig owners are worried when their pets don’t do popcorning at all even after providing all the needs of their pets.

-Not performing this behaviour doesn’t indicate that your pet is not happy with you.
+Not performing this behavior doesn’t indicate that your pet is not happy with you.
 It hugely depends on its personality and perfectly content guinea pigs may not popcorn at all.
-Also, as mentioned earlier, ageing guinea pigs do popcorning less and less, or stop entirely.
+Also, as mentioned earlier, aging guinea pigs do popcorning less and less, or stop entirely.